 - Caramel bits – if you don’t have caramel bits, you can use chopped caramels.

 - Chocolate chips – we use semi-sweet, but you can also use milk or dark chocolate.

 How to Make Kitchen Sink Cookies

-Fold in the pretzels, caramel pieces, and chocolate chips until they are distributed
+- Fold in the pretzels, caramel pieces, and chocolate chips.

-Scoop the cookie dough into dough balls and place them on the cookie sheet.
-Leave plenty of space between the cookies.
+- Scoop the cookie dough into balls and place them on the cookie sheet.

-Add more of the pretzels, caramel and chocolate chips to the top of the cookie dough balls.
+- Add more of the pretzels, caramel and chocolate chips on top.